ledstrain/wiki.ledstrain.org/content/en/docs/new-content/linux.md

 ## Section conten

 1. How to check if dithering is present or not (Intel Arc and Intel iGPU 11th generation and above): the method using hardware register reading.
-2. How to check if dithering is present or not (intel iGPU): method using reading /sys/kernel/debug/dri/X/i915_display_info.
+2. How to check if dithering is present or not (Intel GPU/iGPU): method using reading /sys/kernel/debug/dri/X/i915_display_info.

 ## How to check if dithering is present or not (Intel Arc and Intel iGPU 11th generation and above): a method using hardware register reading